uupaa/ethos-agent/README.md

 # ethos-agent

-ethOS agent tools.
+The ethOS agent tools.
 Send a notification to Slack and reboots when GPU crashed.

 # Prepare